-- As a last resort. - When the health, safety and well- being of others is, or is likely to be adversely affected. - When the efficient education offered in the setting is, or is likely to be adversely affected.
+- As a last resort. - When the health, safety and well- being of others is, or is likely to be adversely affected. - When the efficient education offered in the setting is or is likely to be adversely affected.

-In extreme circumstances, any member of the Management team, but always in conjunction with the director may decide to exclude a child indefinitely or for a specific period of time.
+In extreme circumstances, any member of the Leadership team, but always in conjunction with the Director, may decide to exclude a child indefinitely or for a specific period.

 We recognise that this is an extreme step.
-However, if the persistent behaviour of a child is such that the safety and the well-being of the staff is compromised, and the well-being of other children is constantly affected then the above procedures will be adopted.
+However, if the persistent behaviour of a child is such that the safety and the wellbeing of the staff is compromised, and the wellbeing of other children is constantly affected then the above procedures will be adopted.